yuvalkasay/Sport-app/README.md

 # Sport-app
-Football UFC and NBA website include videos, schedule and statistics
+Football UFC and NBA website with videos, schedule and statistics